waynenng/licfl-flower-tensorflow/README.md

-# LICFL: A Flower / TensorFlow app
+# A Comparitive Analysis of Federated Learning Algorithms for Load Prediction in the Smart Grid

 ## Install dependencies and project